Excursion tips

 Rattenberg

-On the Inn river, the medieval town of Rattenberg is nestled up against the castle hill.
-The 600 inhabitants of Rattenberg, which is Austria's smallest town, live in the carefully restored town houses.
-Rattenberg is also called the "Glass City" and offers all kinds of beautiful glass: engraved and painted glass, crystal glass, plates, cups, bowls, etc. You can also watch glass blowers demonstrate their skills.
+On the Inn River, the medieval town of Rattenberg is nestled up against the castle hill.
+The 600 inhabitants of Rattenberg, which is Austria’s smallest town, live in the carefully restored town houses.
+Rattenberg is also called the “City of Glass”.
+Here you will find all kinds of beautiful glass, and you can also watch glass blowers demonstrate their skills.

-The Wolfsklamm in Stans has been open for more than 100 years.
-Since then, thousands of visitors have seen this unique natural spectacle and the Stallenbach, which creates a white spray and emerald green glow as it rushes through the gorge.
-The bridges and wooden walkways are hand-crafted masterpieces that lead over 354 m up to the Georgenberg, where the entrance to the Alpenpark Karwendel is located.
+The Wolfsklamm gorge in Stans has been open for over 100 years.
+The Stallenbach stream and its waterfalls create a white spray and emerald-green glow as it rushes into the gorge.
+The bridges and wooden walkways are handcrafted masterpieces that lead up 354 m to the Georgenberg, where the entrance to the Alpenpark Karwendel is located.